bgoonz/gists-revamp/_CURRENT/1bf81844/general-CS-Glossary.md

 ### WAN

 Stands for Wide Area Network.
 A WAN is a network that connects various computers and devices in a network larger than a LAN (in terms of geographical area).
-A WAN can also be used to connect together two or more LAN's.
+A WAN can also be used to connect together two or more LAN’s.
 The largest WAN in the world is the internet.

 ### WAP